-If you own such a property and are interested in discussing this option, please contact our Housing Strategy and Enabling team using the contact details on the right of this page.
+If you own such a property and are interested in discussing this option, please contact our Housing Strategy and Enabling team using the contact details on this page.

 Council tax discounts on empty homes

-If you own a property where no one lives, you may be entitled to a discount or be exempt from council tax.
+If you own a property where no one lives, you may be entitled to a discount from council tax.
 This depends on how long your property has been empty and what is happening to it.

-It is possible to claim council tax exemption if you are carrying out repairs or structural work to make it habitable.
+It is possible to claim a council tax discount if you are carrying out repairs or structural work to make it habitable.
 This means major repairs or alterations, such as to the roof, ceilings, walls or floors.
-This exemption can last for up to 12 months and the property must be unfurnished and unoccupied.
+This discount can last for up to 12 months and the property must be unfurnished and unoccupied.

-For further details please contact the our council tax billing team using the contact details on the right of this page.
+For more details, please contact the our council tax billing team using the contact details on this page.

 VAT discounts and exemptions on empty homes